 The company makes it easy to shop for home insurance, offering three tiers of coverage for customers to choose from.
 Of course, flood insurance must be added as a separate policy through the NFIP.
 You can save money by bundling Farmers’ offerings, which include home, auto, flood, and even life insurance.

 If you want to keep all your investments and insurance under one roof, Farmers also offers investments and annuities to fit your budget and lifestyle.

 Farmers also has a robust online presence, allowing customers the capability to get a quote online in minutes.

 Founded in 1868, MetLife Insurance provides flood insurance backed by the NFIP and excess flood insurance through National Flood Services, as well as homeowners insurance, auto insurance, life insurance, and a host of other financial services.

 MetLife offers flood insurance for single-family homes, apartments, and businesses, as well as condominiums.
-It earns a solid 3-star rating across multiple review sites for its customer service.
+It earns a solid 4-star rating from Consumer Affairs.

 If you want to have one point of contact for virtually all your insurance and investments, MetLife is worth a look.
 The company garners an A+ (Superior) rating from AM Best, signifying its financial stability.
 It is not BBB-accredited.

 While MetLife’s online resources seem to be lacking, and you can’t make or track claims online, you can request a quote online or by phone.
 This personal service, in addition to the company's diverse insurance and investment offerings and opportunities to combine coverages, is why we named MetLife the best for bundling.

 Best for Excess Coverage: Assurant

 While not as well-known as the other names on this list, Assurant is one of the top underwriters of WYO (Write Your Own) flood insurance policies.
 If you use one of the best flood insurance companies, like GEICO, you may find that your policy is actually underwritten by Assurant.